 - As his family was not financially well off, he sold newspapers, worked at a flower shop and post office to fund his education at Grinnell College.
 These jobs were his primary source of expenditure.

-- Once due to his bawdy behavior, he landed in a soup: he and one of his mates downed a few drinks and set off to steal the pig for the luau festival.
-After they were caught, the mayor sent a letter to his family stating that stealing a farm animal is a felony which carries a minimum penalty of a year in prison and a fine of one thousand dollars.
-However, just because he was a brilliant student his physics teacher and the President of the college were able to compromise with the mayor and he managed to get away with a suspension for only one semester .
+- Once due to his bawdy behaviour, he landed in the soup: he and one of his mates downed a few drinks and set off to steal the pig for the luau festival.
+After they had been caught, the mayor sent a letter to his family stating that stealing a farm animal is a felony which carries a minimum penalty of a year in prison and a fine of one thousand dollars.
+However, just because he was a brilliant student his physics teacher and the President of the college were able to compromise with the mayor and he managed to get away with a suspension for only one semester.

 - He graduated from Grinnell College in 1949 with a double major in Mathematics and Physics.
 He tried to join the Air Force but was forced to opt out because of his colorblindness.

-- By 1953, he had received a job offer from IBM but he chose Philco, a Philadelphia-based company known for manufacturing radios and televisions.
-After making transistors for Philco for more than 2 years, around 1956 he was contacted by William Shockley, one of the inventors of state-of-the-art transistor technology.
+- By 1953, he had received a job offer from IBM, but he chose Philco, a Philadelphia-based company known for manufacturing radios and televisions.
+After making transistors for Philco for more than two years, around 1956 he was contacted by William Shockley, one of the inventors of state-of-the-art transistor technology.
 He wanted Noyce to work for his company Shockley Semiconductors.